neillturner/kitchen-ansible/provisioner_options.md

-ansible_check | false | Sets the `--check` flag when running Ansible ansible_connection | local | use `ssh` if the host is not `localhost` (Linux) or `winrm` (Windows) or `none` if defined in inventory ansible_cfg_path | ansible.cfg | location of custom ansible.cfg to get copied into test environment ansible_diff | false | Sets the `--diff` flag when running Ansible ansible_extra_flags |  | Additional options to pass to ansible-playbook, e.g. `'--skip-tags=redis'` ansible_host_key_checking | true | Strict host key checking in ssh
+ansible_check | false | Sets the `--check` flag when running Ansible ansible_connection | local | use `ssh` if the host is not `localhost` (Linux) or `winrm` (Windows) or `none` if defined in inventory ansible_cfg_path | ansible.cfg | location of custom ansible.cfg to get copied into test environment ansible_cfg_overwrite | true | whether the ansible.cfg in the test environment should be overwritten or not. ansible_diff | false | Sets the `--diff` flag when running Ansible ansible_extra_flags |  | Additional options to pass to ansible-playbook, e.g. `'--skip-tags=redis'` ansible_host_key_checking | true | Strict host key checking in ssh